vgvassilev/clad/README.md

 ### Jacobian mode - `clad::jacobian`

 Clad can produce the jacobian of a function using its reverse mode.
+It returns the jacobian matrix as a flattened vector in row major format.

 `clad::jacobian(f, /*optional*/ ARGS)` takes 1 or 2 arguments:
 1. `f` is a pointer to a function or a method to be differentiated
 2. `ARGS` is either:
-    * not provided, then `f` is differentiated w.r.t. its every argument except in the case of arrays where it needs to be provided
+    * not provided, then `f` is differentiated w.r.t. its every argument
-    * a string literal with comma-separated names of independent variables (e.g. `"x"` or `"y"` or `"x, y"` or `"y, x"` or in case of arrays `"x[0:2]"`)
+    * a string literal with comma-separated names of independent variables (e.g. `"x"` or `"y"` or `"x, y"` or `"y, x"`)

 The generated function has `void` return type and same input arguments.
-The function has an additional argument of type `clad::array_ref<T>`, where `T` is the return type of `f`.
-This `clad::array_ref` variable stores the hessian matrix. *The caller is responsible for allocating and zeroing-out the hessian storage*.
+The function has an additional argument of type `T *`, where `T` is the pointee type of the output (the last variable) of `f`.
+This variable stores the jacobian matrix. *The caller is responsible for allocating and zeroing-out the jacobian storage*.
 Example:

 ```cpp
 #include "clad/Differentiator/Differentiator.h"